 The medicinal leech provides an illustrative example of how an animal can exercise complex control over behavior through a collection of ganglia.
 This example also illustrates how organisms build upon the schema put forward by Cisek to achieve effective regulation of behavior.
 Each of the 21 segments along the leech's body contains a ganglion of approximately 400 neurons that makes its own decision whether to swim and crawl.
-A common model for collective decision-making, implemented in many human social organizations, is winner-take-all: each individual (in this case, each neuron) votes and the decision with the most votes determines the behavior.
-Briggman, Abarbanel, and Kristan (2005) demonstrate that this is not what happens in the leech.
-Instead, a dynamical process ensues in which neurons that are the first to become active cause the whole ganglion to settle into either an attractor for swimming or one for crawling (we discuss attractors in dynamical systems in Section 6.2).
+A common model for collective decision making, implemented in many human social organizations, is winner-takeall: each individual (in this case, each neuron) votes and the decision with the most votes determines the behavior.
+Briggman, Abarbanel, and Kristan (2005) demonstrate that that this is not what happens in the leech.
+Instead, a dynamical process ensues in which neurons that are the first to become active cause the whole ganglion to settle into either an attractor for swimming or one for crawling (we discuss attractors in dynamical systems in section 6.2).
 Since it won't work for one segment to try to crawl and another to swim, coordination is needed.
-This is not brought about by a central decision-maker in the brain (even though leeches do have a head ganglion with several sensory neurons, they don't play this role) but by each ganglion signaling others and biasing their own responses on the basis of the responses that they receive from others (see the discussion of heterarchy in Section 10).
-This decision-making process in leeches is subject to neuromodulation by the ANS.
-Baths of serotonin increase the likelihood that the leech will swim; dopamine, on the other hand, makes crawling more likely (Crisp & Mesce, 2006; Puhl & Mesce, 2008).
-(This accords with the role played by dopamine in exploiting local resources in Cisek's model discussed earlier.)
-Gaudry et al. (2010) found that serotonin may also figure in the modification of behavior during feeding.
+This is not brought about by a central decision maker in the brain (even though leeches do have a head ganglion with several sensory neurons, they don't play this role), but by each ganglion signaling others and biasing their own responses on the basis of the responses they receive from others (see discussion of heterarchy in section 10).
+This decision-making process in leeches is subject to neuromodulation by the ANS system.
+Baths of serotonin increase the likelihood that the leech will swim; dopamine, on the other hand, makes crawling more likely (Puhl & Mesce, 2008; Crisp & Mesce, 2006).
+(This accords with played by dopamine in exploiting local resources in Cisek's model discussed above.)
+Gaudry, Ruiz, Huang, Kristan, and Kristan (2010) found that serotonin may also figure in the modification of behavior during feeding.
 When sanguivorous (blood-sucking) leeches are feeding, serotonin blocks the sensory receptors that trigger both swimming and crawling.